-Transitional rules apply so that a low-value pool created before 1 July 2001 continues and is treated as if it were created under the UCA.
-The closing balance of the pool worked out under the former rules is used to start working out the decline in value of the depreciating assets in the pool under the UCA.
+Low-value pools established before 1 July 2001 continue and are treated as if they were established under the UCA.
+Use the closing balance of the pool worked out under the former rules to start working out the decline in value of the depreciating assets in the pool under the UCA.